kescardoso/datasetbucket/README.md

 The whole world is data-driven.

 However, data can often be misleading, inaccurate, or unrepresentative.
-When this biased data used in analytics or ML models, it can not only produce inaccurate results, but also result in disastrous implications on minority groups and people
+When this biased data used in analytics or ML models, it can not only produce inaccurate results, but also result in disastrous implications for minority groups and classes.

 To overcome this issue, we built a web app that analyzes a dataset for bias, and also suggests possible changes you can make to improve the quality of your dataset. 📊